THIRD RAIL WITH OZY

 The goal of the new PBS primetime show Third Rail with OZY is to champion civilized debate around the “third rail” issues we’re grappling with as a country, giving new voices a platform to have their perspectives heard.
 Social media is the key to realizing this ambition – integrating the votes and opinions of those on social media into the program was a key element to in the show.

+Utilizing our social and digital Connect Live platform, Third Rail with OZY brought audience into their real-time broadcast discussion.
 Here’s how it worked.
-Each week, the show’s 8:30pm broadcast on PBS also streamed simultaneously to Facebook, Twitter, and pbs.org.
+Each week, the show’s 8:30pm broadcast on PBS streamed simultaneously to Facebook, Twitter, and pbs.org.
 From the broadcast control room in New York, WGBH monitored conversations on the Facebook Live stream and on Twitter, identifying the most salient comments and counterpoints and pushing them live on the national televised broadcast.
-The integration with Telescope’s live streaming platform allowed for comments to be surfaced live on PBS within seconds of a tweet or Facebook comment.
+The integration with Telescope’s platform allowed for comments to be surfaced live on PBS within seconds of a tweet or Facebook comment.

 In addition, WGBH produced a live Facebook viewing experience leading up to and then during the show’s premiere on September 8.
 That was then followed by a Facebook Live “post-show” that wrapped the broadcast with additional commentary from host Carlos Watson, interviews with guests and fans, and a Q&A with viewers – all live from Third Rail with OZY’s jam-packed premiere party at the Harlem Tavern in New York City.